1759 - British expedition against Québec – Preparations and Arrival

 On May 10, Bougainville arrived at Québec from France with the news of the intended British advance by the Saint-Laurent.
 This threw the whole colony into consternation.
 It was then decided to give priority to the defence of Québec.
 Immediately, 5 regular battalions, nearly all Compagnies franches de la Marine and the militia from every part of Canada were summoned to Québec, together with some 1,000 Indians.
 Isle-aux-Coudres and Isle d'Orléans were ordered to be evacuated.
 Montcalm held the command of the troops under the governor of the city.
 After much debate, Montcalm decided on his scheme of defence.

 In May, Kanon's flotilla of 22 vessels arriving from France appeared in the gulf of the Saint-Laurent River.
-The flotilla was under the command of Kanon.
+The flotilla was under the command of Kanon with the French Navy providing a few frigates as additional escort.
 It sailed up the Saint-Laurent, bearing the powder, provisions and the petty reinforcement (600 recruits) which the court had sent.
 Rear-admiral Durell came too late to intercept this squadron, catching but 3 stragglers (Bonnes-Amies (4), Charmante-Rachel (4), Rameau (2)) that had lagged behind the rest.
+Durell's initial performance was a deep disappointment and in direct conflict with Pitt's orders.

 At his arrival at Québec, Kanon's flotilla consisted of:

-- Aimable Nanon (24), Captain Martin de Mimbielle: a privateer chartered by munitionnaire Cadet (arrival at Québec : May 17)
+- Aimable Nanon (26), Captain Martin de Mimbielle: a privateer chartered by munitionnaire Cadet (arrival at Québec : May 17) aka La Manon

 - Atalante (32), Captain Jean de Vauquelin: belonging to the Marine Royale (arrival May 19)